forksbait/whatsappdocs/pages/dashboard/channel-level-access.md

 ![image](/_assets/img/pages/dashboard/access-levels/channel-data-feeds-manager.png)

-- **Data Export API** - Programmatically access Branch event data with granular details like timestamp, OS, and more.
+- **Daily Export API** - Programmatically access Branch event data with granular details like timestamp, OS, and more.
 - **Query API** - Programmatically query for any of the pre-aggregated Branch event data that you can see on the dashboard.

 ### Data Integrations